typicode/stop-server/README.md

 ## How it works?

 stop-server is a simple Express server.
-When you call `POST http://your-local-ip:5709`, it runs `poweroff` or `shutdown` command depending on the OS.
+When you call `POST http://your-local-ip:5709`, it runs `shutdown`.

-stop-server is automatically started on log in using [user-startup](https://github.com/typicode/user-startup).
+It's also automatically started on log in using [user-startup](https://github.com/typicode/user-startup).

 ## License